ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 When you provision a virtual server, you might receive the following error message:

 ```
-There is insufficient capacity to complete the request.
+Insufficient capacity to complete the request.
 ```
 {:screen}